By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-Among those who do develop a mental or emotional disorder the conventional wisdom has been that they are “seriously and persistently” mental ill.
+Among those who do develop a mental or emotional disorder, the conventional wisdom has been that they are “seriously and persistently” mental illness.
 The implication, all too often, has been that once you get a mental health diagnosis then life is over for you.

 The truth is that many people do recover from their mental illness.
 Some by using professional help and others recover in spite of the obstacles the system puts in the way of recovery.

 Before the discovery that medications could help with mental illness, the prevailing thought was that the mentally ill were “Crazy” and that once you “lost your mind” it was unlikely you would regain it.
 This has turned out to be untrue.

 For some, but not all, medication has completely changed the prognosis of mental illness.
 If a few days on medication can restore someone to functional behavior then it is clear that having a mental illness is not an incurable condition.